 - Is there something else in your life that serves the same function — but is not made with Lead or toxic chemicals?

-- Would the person who gave it to you – your grandmother? your mother? – want to (unwittingly) poison your family, your children and your grandchildren?
+- Would the person who gave it to you — your grandmother, or mother — want to (unwittingly) poison your family, your children, and your grandchildren?
 (Hopefully, not!)

-Important Note: I always wash my hands thoroughly after touching crystal for testing.
+Important note: I always wash my hands thoroughly after touching crystals for testing.
 Also, I would NEVER drink anything out of crystal goblets, nor eat anything served in a crystal vessel, or on a crystal tray of any kind.

 As always thank you for reading and for sharing my posts.